layilin/SP23-33852/_texts/sc-page080.md

 [80]()

-- TWICE one long year elaps'd, when letters came [480]
+- TWICE one long year elaps'd, when letters came, [480]
 - Which briefly told him of his father's death.
 - Afflicted, filial, yet to Heaven resign'd,
 - Soon he reach'd Albion, and as soon embark'd,